 Your property is an important and valuable family asset and you want your body corporate to be run professionally.

 Assuming we proceed, we liaise with the committee to design a fixed price* service package specifically for your scheme comprising a tailored solution of administration, financial and secretarial elements.
-So you pay for what you need, and no more.
+This includes standard disbursements.

 Wherever possible we use digital processes and solutions for documents and communication so you can have 24/7 online access to your scheme and its management.
 If you need something on paper you can download it or we can send it to you.